eddiearnoldz/CV/README.md

 ## Eddie Arnold

-  I am a full-stack junior developer that recently graduated from the Makers Academy bootcamp in London.
+  I am a full-stack junior developer that recently graduated from the Makers Academy bootcamp in London, UK.
 With 10 years experience as an actor, my background in the creative arts has brought a high level of focus, problem solving and passion to my coding.
 I strive to create simple, effective and maleable code through team collaboration and personal exploration.
 I am looking to join a company that believes wholeheartedly in their mission and encourages personal growth while working towards a common goal and learning some new languages and frameworks along the way.

 ## Skills
 **Fast Learner**